ABPS Offers a Recognized Choice in Orthopedic Surgery

 ABPS Offers a Recognized Choice in Orthopedic SurgeryIf you are a physician researching your options for board certification in orthopedic surgery, consider the American Board of Physician Specialties® (ABPS).
 As one of three multi-specialty certifying bodies in the United States recognized by the U.S. Department of Labor’s Occupational Handbook, the ABPS offers certification in several medical specialties, including orthopedic surgery.
 We developed the Board of Certification in Orthopedic Surgery® (BCOS) to give qualified physicians the opportunity to display mastery of the core concepts and competencies of orthopedic surgery.
 Today, certification with the BCOS carries distinction in all 50 states.

 To be eligible for certification in orthopedic surgery, candidates must meet baseline requirements common to all ABPS Member Boards.
+These include being a graduate of a recognized U.S., Canadian, or international allopathic or osteopathic college of medicine, and holding a valid and unrestricted license to practice medicine in the United States, its territories, or Canada.
 The BCOS also requires that candidates applying for certification:

 • Submit two letters of recommendation from Diplomates of a certification board recognized by the ABPS, ABMS, or AOA

-After candidates are deemed eligible, they must past a psychometrically validated examination that evaluates practical knowledge in orthopedic surgery.
-Like all ABPS certification exams, the BCOS exam was developed under the most stringent standards in the industry, which means that only the finest physicians go on to achieve certification.
+After candidates are deemed eligible, they must pass both a written and an oral exam in order to earn initial board certification in orthopedic surgery.
+The written certification exam consists of 200 multiple-choice items and is administered over a four-hour session.
+Like all ABPS certification exams, the BCOS exams were developed under the most stringent standards in the industry, which means that only the finest physicians go on to achieve certification.
+Candidates for BCOS certification must pass the written exam first before taking the oral component.
+Once granted, BCOS certification is good for eight years, expiring on December 31 of the eighth year.

 Save the Date